 A-Z Index of U.S. Departments and Agencies (General Services Administration)

 To better develop a grant proposal, search a department or agency’s Home Page to learn more about its programs and objectives.
 The site USA.gov also links to Government Benefits, Grants and Financial Aid.

 Energy Efficiency and Renewable Energy (Department of Energy)

 Grants are EERE’s primary funding vehicle for businesses, industries, universities and others.
 Most EERE grants are awarded on merit on a competitive basis.
-EERE financial assistance opportunities are listed in the Financial Opportunities database and on Grants.gov or FedConnect.net.
+EERE financial assistance opportunities are listed on Grants.gov or FedConnect.net.
 For state-by-state information on state, local. utility, and federal incentives that promote renewable energy and energy efficiency, search DSIRE (Database of State Incentives for Renewables and Efficiency).

 DHS Financial Assistance (Dept. of Homeland Security)

 Most Homeland Security non-disaster grant programs are designated for state and local governments and specific entities such as colleges, etc. Unsolicited applications from individuals are generally not accepted.
 Includes Urban Area Security Initiative, Citizens Corps, Medical Response System, Operation Stonegarden (border security), Infrastructure Protection.
 Contact homeland security State Offices.
 Programs for firefighters may be found at Assistance to Firefighters.

 Includes contracting with the U.S. government, international trade and exporting, and small business.
 See also financial assistance links at the Small Business Administration website.

 Links to federal department and agency information and service for nonprofit organizations, including fundraising and outreach, grants, loans and other assistance, laws and regulations, management and operations, online services, registration and licensing, and tax information.
 The Office of Faith Based and Neighborhood Partnerships websites includes contact information for the office.